 Family Planning / Contraception

-We provide the full range of advice and contraception (except implants) and can help you choose the best methods from a range including all the various combined pills, the progesterone only pill, the coil (IUD or intra-uterine device and IUS, the intrauterine system), diaphragms, condoms and natural methods.
+We provide the full range of advice and contraception (except implants) and can help you choose the best methods from a range including all the various combined pills, the progesterone only pill, the coil (IUD or intra-uterine device and IUS, the intrauterine system), implants, diaphragms, condoms and natural methods.

 All contraception is free of prescription charges under the NHS.

 Emergency contraception is available for up to 5 days after unprotected intercourse, though the earlier the better.
 The most effective form is to fit an IUCD (a coil) which can be inserted up to 5 days after the accident.
 In the first 3 days (72 hours) the Post-coital pill or ‘morning after pill’ is available though it is more effective in the first 24 hours.

 If you have need of emergency contraception, please contact us for an appointment as soon as possible- we will always fit you in.

 If you find yourself accidentally pregnant and wish to consider a termination of pregnancy (TOP), you can self-refer to Marie-Stopes (Tel 0345 300 8090), which has facilities in Ealing and Central London and provides free terminations under the NHS.
 You may also book to discuss with a GP as soon as possible.

 Cervical Cytology (Smears)

 It is recommended that all women have regular cervical smears - even those who have never been sexually active can very rarely develop cervical cancer.